-14.2 Supporting our Staff
+Supporting our Staff

-• We recognise that staff working in the school who have become involved with a pupil who has suffered harm, or appears to be likely to suffer harm may find the situation stressful and upsetting.
+- We recognise that staff working in the school who have become involved with a child who has suffered harm or appears to be likely to suffer harm may find the situation stressful and upsetting. - We will support such staff by providing an opportunity to talk through their anxieties with the DSLs and to seek further support as appropriate.